anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Renewals Instead of Revocations {#renewal-over-revocation}

 The lifetimes of vouchers may vary.
-In some bootstrapping protocols, the vouchers may be created and consumed immediately, whereas in other bootstrapping solutions, there may be a significant time delay between when a voucher is created and when it is consumed.
+In some onboarding protocols, the vouchers may be created and consumed immediately, whereas in other onboarding solutions, there may be a significant time delay between when a voucher is created and when it is consumed.
 In cases when there is a time delay, there is a need for the pledge to ensure that the assertions made when the voucher was created are